lmparppei/Beat/Developer Documentation/About Beat.md

 `Line`s contain all the relevant parsed data.
 It's mostly used for storing the parsed formatting ranges, line type etc. but line object also has some methods for joining two lines and converting their contents for further formatting, such as returning an attributed string for exporting to both HTML and Final Draft XML.

-`Line` contents changed by the parser, so you can't change *editor* contents by changing *line object* string content, which is at times frustrating.
+`Line` contents are changed by the parser, so you can't change *editor* contents by changing *line object* string content, which is frustrating at times.
 However, I *did* experiment with having a parser delegate for each line, and the parser knowing its host document, so it could relay the change forward.
 This didn't really make too much sense, though, and led to circulal logic.

 Line types are simple objc enums.

 ## Outine

 Parser also creates an outline, with all the structural elements: scene headings, synopsis lines and sections.
-The resulting objects, clumsily named `OutlineScene`s, are just a temporary, and don't *actually* refer to anything in the document.
+The resulting objects, clumsily named `OutlineScene`s don't *actually* refer to anything in the document, but rather work as intermediate data which gathers a lot of stuff into the same basket.
 They know the line which represents the outline element in the screenplay, position and title, and can fetch their length and other stuff, such as associated storylines and beats.

-Outline has to be rebuilt each time when a change is made, and often it's safe to rebuild it by force, as you can see here and there.
-It's relatively fast to do, basically one iteration through all of the lines.

 I recommend reading the plugin wiki (https://github.com/lmparppei/BeatPlugins/wiki) which has document model examples.
-Theyare in JavaScript, but basic logic still applies.
+They are in JavaScript, but basic logic still applies.

 # Exporting

-This part has to be rewritten to conform to the new native export.
+## Pagination

+Screenplay pagination is pretty complicated and it has a ton of rules and conventions, and it's even harder when working with parsed, non-WYSIWYG content.

+`BeatPagination` (called using `BeatPaginationManager`) does the heavy lifting, but note that *everything* happens in a dark room without lights.
+The pagination receives page size and custom stylesheet info (`beatCSS`), and then tries to figure out what could fit on a page, without actually seeing anything.

+The advantage is that it's quite fast, even when paginating the whole document from scratch, and it allows using the same data in both iOS and macOS.
+On iOS, the results are rendered to HTML, which *doesn't* use the same custom stylesheets, so the CSS styles have to be made similar by hand.
+It's a mess, I know.

+Pagination class also has an API for getting page numbers in the editor.
+In the future, we might actually have quasi-WYSIWYG capabilities using that data.

+`BeatPagination` represents a single pagination pass, `BeatPaginationPage` holds elements for a single page, and `BeatPaginationBlock` are basically paragraphs/elements on a page.
+For example, one block of dialogue or a single paragraph are both represented by `BeatPaginationBlock`.
+When going through elements, we'll also use `BeatPaginationBlockGroup` which binds multiple blocks together to keep them on the same page.
+Blocks know their height and styles, and pages handle vertical spacing.

+ The system is quite reliable, but as it happens in the background, it can sometimes runs into weird threading issues, and there are obviously a lot of cases I haven't taken into account.
+Two-page parenthesis within 10-page dialogue block?
+No idea how it would behave, I haven't tested.
+I'm all for dooing crazy and innovative stuff, but Beat always isn't.

+## Rendering